Sharkaboi/kotlin-koans/README.md

 and [choosing Kotlin Koans course](https://www.jetbrains.com/help/education/learner-start-guide.html?section=Kotlin%20Koans).

 You don't need this project if you want to solve the tasks.
 Install the educational plugin or do it online.
-This project contains the task content, so if you want to contribute any changes to the existing tasks or new tasks, please submit new pull request.
+This project contains the task content, so if you want to contribute any better solutions to the existing tasks or new tasks, please submit new pull request.